Truth and reconciliation in Colombia: The National Guarantee Round Table

 16 social sectors.
 It aims at guaranteeing some measure of safety to the human rights defenders on the national and regional level and increasing levels of trust between civil and state authorities.

 Intelligence Law of 2011

 Given that the institution of national intelligence has often been accused of obtaining information through illegal means, this law is a huge step forward in the country's cleansing of corrupt officials.
 The DAS was closed, and the new name for the Intelligence agency is National Intelligence Directorate.
 This law aims at limiting the purposes and actions of the intelligence agency.
 The law creates two commissions in view of its goal; one is to assist in the purging of intelligence files, the other is to monitor the activities of the agency.
-It is important to note that this law came about after the prosecution of many DAS directors and officials that were in power between 2002 and 2008; years in which there are many reports of them violating human rights in various ways.
+This law came about after the prosecution of many DAS directors and officials that were in power between 2002 and 2008; years in which there are many reports of them violating human rights in various ways.